SaavyLab/saavy_uptime/docs/architecture.md

 - Heartbeats with `cf.colo` metadata power the geo map and incident replay.
 - `monitor_dispatches` table is the bridge between control plane (DO) and runner instrumentation—keep it append-only for reliable auditing.
 - Containers can complement Workers for protocols beyond HTTP/TCP; see “Protocol Adapter Container” below.
+- Analytics Engine writes flow through Workers Queues:
+  1. **Dispatch runner** publishes a `HeartbeatSummary` message to the `heartbeat-summaries` queue after each check (or according to the org’s sample rate).
+  2. A **queue consumer Worker** (see `apps/backend/src/external/queues/heartbeat_summaries.rs`) receives batches of messages, attaches metadata (`sample_rate`, dataset name), and writes them to AE via the REST API.
+  3. If AE writes fail, the queue retries; we only `ack` after a successful flush so no heartbeats are lost.
+  4. Future analytics datasets (incident context, cost telemetry) can either share this queue (with a `type` field) or use dedicated queues if we need different batching.
+- D1 → R2 archival will likely use a scheduled Worker or Durable Object cron (not a queue for now).

 ## Protocol Adapter Container (UDP/ICMP/Game checks)